 4. Get Regular Exercise

 Exercise also gets beneficial things flowing throughout the body and helps maintain mental alertness.
-Even so, you may think this isn’t practical given the nature of the trucking profession.
+Even so, you may think this isn’t practical given the nature of the trucking profession for truckers.
 But there are creative ways to do this, with possibilities including:

 5. Watch the Caffeine